132nd-vWing/OPAR-Brief/MISSION INFORMATION/Weather.md

 <br>

 ### Weather forecast
-- D+6: Calm winds from the NORTHEAST, clear skies
+- D+7: Calm winds from the NORTHEAST, overcast at FL 130, rain

 <br>